nibekasov/recSysSA/design.md

 #### 2.1.
 Problem Statement

 - What we do from a technical point of view: recommendation system, anomaly search, prediction, optimization, etc. `Data Scientist
+- recommendation system
 #### 2.2.
 Solution flowchart

 - Flowchart for the baseline and main MVP with key stages of the problem solution: data preparation, building predictive models, optimization, testing, technical debt closure, pilot preparation, other. `Data Scientist`.